msorens/images-from-the-aether/README.md

 Sometimes it can even fool you: my canonical example is that if you use type assertions incorrectly you actually get weaker code!
 See my slide deck [TypeScript Type Traps](https://docs.google.com/presentation/d/1ir7P7V0tzO4cd4vCtyUb-a5fHFnBsRYTUoCWLq6xksU/edit#slide=id.g5e2880a3d6_0_78) where I explain that and a few other vagaries of the language.

-### Unit Tests Test Behavior Rather than Implementation
+### Unit Tests Test Behavior Rather Than Implementation

 Testing behavior in unit tests is much more robust and much more interesting than testing implementation.
 It is more robust because testing behavior allows you to change the implementation if desired and still have all the tests pass without having to rewrite any.